BoiseCodeWorks/RockPaperScissors/README.md

 Start by creating a user interface for the game.

 The interface can look however you want it to.
-It might be a good idea to look at examples of the `panel` component in the bootstrap documentation.
+It might be a good idea to look at examples of the `card` component in the bootstrap documentation.

 The interface should be simple and must contain at least 3 buttons: Rock, Paper, and Scissors.